Critical Thinking, Knowledge basics and the Scientific Process First — Humanities Later

 Not every course is for every student but the criteria need to match the needs of the student and not their indulgences, taking interests and capability into account.
 “Pursue your passion” even if it increases the probability of getting you into unemployment or homelessness later is advice I have seldom agreed with (yes there are occasions this is warranted, especially for the top or the bottom 20% of students).
 More on passions later but I’m not saying passions are unimportant.
 What I am saying is with today’s implementation of a liberal arts curriculum, even at elite universities like Stanford and Yale, I find that many Liberal Arts majors (excluding roughly the top 20% of students) lack the ability to rigorously defend ideas, make compelling, persuasive arguments, or discourse logically.

 Steven Pinker — in addition to refuting Gladwell — has a brilliant, clarion opinion on what education ought to be, writing in The New Republic, “It seems to me that educated people should know something about the 13-billion-year prehistory of our species and the basic laws governing the physical and living world, including our bodies and brains.
 They should grasp the timeline of human history from the dawn of agriculture to the present.
 They should be exposed to the diversity of human cultures, and the major systems of belief and value with which they have made sense of their lives.
 They should know about the formative events in human history, including the blunders we can hope not to repeat.
 They should understand the principles behind democratic governance and the rule of law.
 They should know how to appreciate works of fiction and art as sources of aesthetic pleasure and as impetuses to reflect on the human condition.”

-In the new Liberal Science curriculum I propose, students would master:
+In the new Modern Thinking curriculum I propose, students would master:

 1. The fundamental tools of learning and analysis, primarily critical thinking, the scientific process or methodology, and approaches to problem solving and diversity.